by Matthew McBride

 As you can see, it is very similar to the 2010

-default sign in page, and still requires us to choose our authentication before
+default sign in page, and still requires us to choose our authentication method before

 continuing any further.